 Sign up for free MacPhail family music classes

 HealthPartners has teamed up with MacPhail Center for Music to offer Sing Play Learn classes.
-These free classes – for kids up to age 5 – are held weekly at HealthPartners Clinic locations across the metro.
+These free classes – for kids ages 5 and under – are held weekly at HealthPartners Clinic locations across the metro.
 Starting Monday, March 2, 2020, you can register here for a class that’s right for you and your family.

 Try these five music activities at home to keep singing and learning